 Life Cycle of Tapeworm:

-Majority of tapeworms are hermaphroditic.
-A hermaphrodite is an organism with both partial and complete reproductive organs.
+Majority of tapeworms are hermaphrodite.
+A hermaphrodite is an organism with both male and female reproductive organs.
 They produce gametes of both male and female sexes.

 1) The Egg – Stage 1 –